HB-2032

 Plain Language

-It is unlawful for any person to design, develop, or make available an AI chatbot with knowledge or reckless disregard that the chatbot poses a risk of soliciting, encouraging, or inducing minors to engage in, describe, or simulate sexually explicit conduct, or to create or transmit visual depictions of sexually explicit conduct.
-The mental state requirement is knowledge or reckless disregard — not strict liability.
+It is unlawful for any person to design, develop, or make available an AI chatbot knowing or with reckless disregard that it poses a risk of soliciting, encouraging, or inducing minors to engage in, describe, or simulate sexually explicit conduct, or to create or transmit visual depictions of sexually explicit conduct.
+The mens rea threshold is knowledge or reckless disregard — negligence alone is insufficient.
 Each offense carries a fine of up to $100,000.
-This obligation applies to any person, not just covered entities — it extends to developers and anyone in the supply chain who makes the chatbot available.
+This applies to any person, not just covered entities.

 Statutory Text